akkikiki/modularity_metric/README.md

 ```
 @inproceedings{clwe_modularity,
    title = "A Resource-Free Evaluation Metric for Cross-Lingual Word Embeddings based on Graph Modularity",
-   author = "Fujinuma, Yoshinari AND Boyd-Graber, Jordan AND Paul, Michael J.",
+   author = "Fujinuma, Yoshinari and Boyd-Graber, Jordan and Paul, Michael J.",
    booktitle = "Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics",
    year = "2019",
 }